e-Spirit/firstspirit-module-gradle-plugin/README.md

 ## Tasks

-The fsmgradleplugin defines the following tasks:
+The _de.espirit.firstspirit-module_ plugin defines the following tasks:

 Task | Depends on | Type | Description
 :---:|:----------:|:----:| -----------